🎉 hey, I shipped skillcraft.ai — it shows you which dev skills are in demand

 Media Queries and CSSOM

 Responsive design adds another layer of complexity to CSSOM’s work.
-Every time a user resizes their browser or rotates their device, CSSOM needs to:
+Every time a user resizes their browser or rotates their device, CSSOM needs to check which media queries now apply, update the style tree accordingly, recalculate layouts for affected elements, and trigger repaints where needed.

 Media Queries and CSSOM